biopsy is a test in which a small sample of tissue is

 ultrasound is generally done to help diagnose

 suspected testicular cancer.
-For more information, see the topic
+To learn more, see the topic

 Testicular Ultrasound.
 When cancer is suspected, an